mb0/xelf-old/DESIGN.md

 Self and ancestor references point to the current or ancestor record type and are used for recursive type definitions.
 They use the schema prefix followed by a number '~1'.

-The schema prefix also qualifies all named types in an expression context, it can generally omitted for prominent types or in a type context.

 Symbol Resolution
 -----------------